nixelsolutions/sysinfo_influxdb/README.md

 Sysinfo metric collection interval
 ----------------------------------

-By default `nixelsolutions/sysinfo_influxdb` will start sysinfo_influxdb process with -i 5m, that is sysinfo will send metric values every 5 minutes to InflusDB by default.
+By default `nixelsolutions/sysinfo_influxdb` will start sysinfo_influxdb process with -i 5m, that is sysinfo will send metric values every 5 minutes to InfluxDB by default.

 If you want to set a different interval value please set SYSINFO_INTERVAL environment variable